Utilities

 When prompted, enter the seedname.

-The programme will return an output file seedname_pl.dat
+The programme will return an output file seedname_pl.dat, containing

 four columns